-The Mono Basin is a land of extremes: very old features like the Sierra Nevada next to very young ones like Panum Crater; landscapes created by volcanoes next to those sculpted by glaciers; immediate changes imposed on long, slow geologic processes.
+The Mono Basin is a land of extremes: very old features like the Sierra Nevada next to very young ones like Panum Crater, landscapes created by volcanoes next to those sculpted by glaciers, and immediate changes imposed on long, slow geologic processes.

 The big picture: Tectonics of the Eastern Sierra

 The Mono Basin lies at the complex transition area between two major geologic regions: the North American Western Cordillera (which includes the North American Plate boundary and Sierra Nevada) and the Basin and Range physiographic province.

 Tectonic activity—the movement of plates of Earth’s crust—is key to understanding the big-picture setting of the Mono Basin.
 The collision of the North American Plate with oceanic crust—the Farallon Plate and later the Pacific Plate—is what caused the formation of the Sierra Nevada mountain range.
 The Farallon Plate, a thin plate made of cold, dense rock, collided with the North American Plate and was forced to subduct beneath North America.
 As the Farallon Plate sank into the mantle, it contributed to melting in the subduction zone, and the buoyant blobs of melt rose back up through the crust, forming the granite rock called the Sierra Nevada batholith.

 After the Farallon Plate had fully subducted, the Pacific Plate began to subduct too, but the direction of relative plate motion shifted: the Pacific Plate now moves in a north-northwest direction relative to the North American continental plate and subducts off the coast of Alaska.
 This pull to the northwest initiated the San Andreas Fault, which allows the Pacific Plate to slide past the North American Plate at a transform boundary, without subducting along the California coast.